HCL-TECH-SOFTWARE/connections-automation/README.md

     remote_user = sysadmin

-The `ansible.cfg` allows a lot of settings, see the example file at https://github.com/ansible/ansible/blob/devel/examples/ansible.cfg and it can stay in the root of your Ansible project, or can be placed in `~/.ansible.cfg`, then it will work for all of your Ansible projects.
+The `ansible.cfg` allows a lot of settings, see the example file at https://github.com/ansible/ansible/blob/devel/examples/ansible.cfg and it can stay in the root of your Ansible project, or can be placed in /etc/ansible directory.

 ### Supported layouts